Sewef/justDices/docs/store.md

 * Example: `/r 1d20`, `1d20` are public rolls, `/gr 1d20` is private

 ## Buttons
-* Any formula will automatically get `/gr` or `/r` prefix when pressing the "Hidden roll" or "Roll it" button
+* Any formula will automatically get `/r` or `/gr` prefix when pressing the "Hidden roll" or "Roll it" button
-* Todo: better handling or "submit tag"...
+* If formula starts with `/r` or `/gr`, clicking the wrong button will throw an error

 ### Rolls History